nortonrd3/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+The server provides an API for managing users and their data, including user creation, retrieval, and validation.
+The project also includes user authorization and error handling to ensure secure and reliable functionality.

+## Project Functionality

+- RESTful API for managing users.
+- Endpoints for creating, retrieving, and managing user data.
+- Error handling for validation, server errors, and resource not found.
+- User authorization and authentication (to be implemented).
+- Integration with a database for persistent data storage.

+## Technologies and Techniques Used

+- **Node.js**: JavaScript runtime for building the server.
+- **Express.js**: Web framework for creating RESTful APIs.
+- **MongoDB**: Database for storing user data.
+- **Mongoose**: ODM library for MongoDB to manage data models.
+- **ESLint**: For maintaining code quality and consistency.
+- **Nodemon**: For hot-reloading during development.
+- **Error Handling**: Custom error codes and messages for better debugging.
+- **Testing**: Includes tests to validate API functionality.
+- **Git**: Version control for tracking changes.

 ## Running the Project

-`npm run start` — to launch the server
+`npm run start` — to launch the server.

 `npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12